lsandini/cgmsim-site/docs/operate/insulin.md

 When logging the injection in Careportal, select "Announcement" in the drop-down list.
 Again, check "Sensor", under Glucose Reading, so that the entry will be superimposed with the SGV curve. **The syntax for the entry is important, as CGMSIM is not very error-tolerant.**

-!!! warning "Mind teh Syntax !"
+!!! warning "Mind the spelling and syntax !"
     In the "notes" field, please write down the selected insulin first, and then the number of units, separated by a single space.
 No need to add anything after (e.g. U or units...):

     Valid entries are for example:
         - detemir 12
         - Detemir 14 U
         - glargine 22
         - Glargine 18 Units

 ![Long](../img/longacting1.jpg)